☎️ Advice on +43 (0) 664 1923560

 Important Notes

 If a saw blade no longer cuts well, you should never work with increased pressure.
-This often leads to the blade no longer cutting straight but rather curving.
-Furthermore, the lifespan of the saw blade is significantly reduced.
+This often leads to the blade no longer cutting straight but running curvilinearly.
+In addition, the service life of the saw blade is significantly shortened.

 Safety Notice

-Always wear personal protective equipment (PPE) when sharpening, especially safety glasses and a dust mask.
+Always wear personal protective equipment (PPE), especially safety glasses and a dust mask, when sharpening.

-This article is for support only and does not replace original operating instructions.
-No liability is assumed for damages resulting from the application of these instructions.
+This article serves merely as support and does not replace an original operating manual.
+No liability is accepted for damages arising from the application of these instructions.

 Tags: Diamantsägeblätter, Diamanttrennscheiben schärfen, Sägeblätter schärfen